pathik-modi/DatingApp/README.md

 - dotnet ef migrations add InitialCreate -o Data/Migrations - initiates the migration mentioned in the command
 - dotnet build - builds the database from the migration
 - dotnet ef database update - runs the migrations setup on the DB
+- ng new client - (After angular has been installed use this code) starts an angular client-side service
+- ng serve - sets up an angular client-side server